Israel–Sweden relations: History

+On 16 February 1949, Sweden recognized the State of Israel de facto, and in July 1950, de jure.
+In January 1951, the Swedish government decided to establish a diplomatic mission in Israel, and Gösta Hedengren was appointed as the chargé d'affaires there.

 Relations between Sweden and Israel were good during the 1950s and 1960s, during Tage Erlander's tenure as Prime Minister of Sweden.
 Erlander expressed strong support for Israel during the Six-Day War.

 Olof Palme, who succeeded Erlander as Swedish Prime Minister and leader of the Social Democratic Party in 1969, was more critical of the United States and its allies, including Israel.
 In 1969, the Social Democratic Party adopted a neutral stance in the Israeli–Palestinian conflict.
 The new policy was justified by the Swedish diplomat Gunnar Jarring's position as the United Nations Secretary-General's special envoy in the conflict (the so-called Jarring Mission).

 In October 1973, during the Yom Kippur War, Sweden's Minister for Foreign Affairs Krister Wickman criticized Israel and said the problems in the Middle East could not be solved by military superiority.
 In June 1981, Sweden condemned Israel's attack on the Osirak nuclear reactor in Iraq as a "clear violation of international law".
 In July 1982, after Israel's invasion of Lebanon, Prime Minister Olof Palme compared Israel's treatment of Palestinian children to Nazi Germany's treatment of Jewish children in the Nazi concentration camps and ghettos of World War II.
 In December 1988, Palestine Liberation Organization chairman Yasser Arafat visited Stockholm by invitation of the Swedish government.
 After two days of negotiations, Arafat announced that he would now accept Israel's right to exist and he denounced all forms of terrorism.

 In October 1999, Swedish Prime Minister Göran Persson visited Israel, offering to broker the Middle East peace process.
 Persson's visit was the first official visit for a Swedish Prime Minister since Tage Erlander's visit in 1962.

 In January 2004, Israel's ambassador to Sweden Zvi Mazel vandalized a piece of artwork by Swedish-Israeli artist Dror Feiler on display at the Swedish Museum of National Antiquities in Stockholm, presenting a portrait of Palestinian suicide bomber Hanadi Jaradat as "Snow White."
 Mazel's actions sparked a diplomatic incident between the two countries.